-James B. Borsig, was appointed as the fourteenth president of Mississippi University for Women by the Mississippi Institutions for Higher Learning on November 30, 2011 and will be formally sworn in on February 15, 2013.
+Jim Borsig was appointed as the fourteenth president of Mississippi University for Women by the Mississippi Institutions for Higher Learning on November 30, 2011.

-Prior to his appointment, he served as Associate Commissioner for External Relations and Public Policy for the Mississippi Institutions of Higher Learning.
+Prior to his appointment, he served as an Associate Commissioner of Higher Education for the Mississippi Institutions of Higher Learning.
 In this role, he was responsible for external and government relations, communications and staff support for the university system’s research enterprise, public policy and economic research.

-Other higher education experience includes serving as Assistant Commissioner or Government Relations for the Mississippi Institutions of Higher Learning, as Executive Assistant to the President of the University of Southern Mississippi, and as Research and Development Coordinator for the John C. Stennis Institute of Government.
+Other higher education experience includes serving as Assistant Commissioner for Governmental Relations for the Mississippi Institutions of Higher Learning, as Executive Assistant to the President of the University of Southern Mississippi, and as Research and Development Coordinator for the John C. Stennis Institute of Government.

 Since 2007, Dr. Borsig has led the Institutions of Higher Learning’s work on raising Mississippi’s education attainment level by increasing the number of college graduates produced by the university system.
 These efforts have required consensus building within the IHL system, as well as with state legislative leaders, the Governor’s Office, both the K-12 and community college systems and the private sector.